omaralhami/SteaMar-Tool/README.md

 ### Premium
 - 10 downloads per day
-- Manual game updates through the Discord server
+- Manual game updates through the Discord bot

 ### Premium +
 - Unlimited downloads
 - Automatic game updates inside the tool
-- Access to online activation fixes
+- Access to online games fixes

-You can upgrade your plan **from inside the tool** using secure payments via **PayPal or Ko-fi**.
+You can upgrade your plan **from inside the tool** using secure payments via **Ko-fi/PayPal**.
 Once payment is completed, access is granted instantly through the Discord bot.

 ---